reprohack/reprohack_site/markdown_pages/data_protection_and_privacy_policy.md

 ### Data we collect

+The only personal data we require are users' names and email addresses.
+Any other personal information on users' profiles is optional.
+Emails are never disclosed publicly on the Hub while names and other user profile information is only visible to other logged in users.

 We **do not collect sensitive personal information** on our users, [as defined by the European Commision](https://ec.europa.eu/info/law/law-topic/data-protection/reform/rules-business-and-organisations/legal-grounds-processing-data/sensitive-data/what-personal-data-considered-sensitive_en), for example, data on racial or ethnic origin, polical opinions, religious or philosophical beliefs, sexuality, genetic, biometric or health data etc.

 ### Who do we share your data with?